-The international trading system is regulated by an increasing number of regional trade agreements (RTAs).
-The Addis Agenda highlights the importance of regional economic integration for the promotion of inclusive growth and sustainable development.
+The Addis Ababa Action Agenda highlights the significant potential of regional economic integration and interconnectivity to promote inclusive growth and sustainable development.

 The Addis Agenda specifically:

 - Commits to strengthen regional cooperation and regional trade agreements

 - Commits to strengthen coherence and consistency among bilateral and regional trade and investment agreements, and ensure that they are compatible with WTO rules

 - Urges the international community to increase support to projects and cooperation frameworks that foster regional and subregional integration, with special attention to Africa, and that enhance the participation and integration of small-scale industrial and other enterprises, particularly from developing countries, into global value chains and markets

 - Encourages MDBs in collaboration with other stakeholders to address gaps in trade, transport and transit-related regional infrastructure, including completing missing links connecting LLDCs, LDCs and SIDS within regional networks